astorDev/nist/enums/openapi/article/index.md

 }
 ```

-The request will be processed as if it is an existing enum value.
+The request will be processed as if `11` is an existing enum value.
+However, if we send an unknown type of cheese like this:

 ```http
 POST /